AWADREE/Sound-Sanity-Audio-Display-Router/README.md

 ### ✅ Using the App

+> ⚠️ Windows SmartScreen may show a warning the first time you run this app.
+> This is expected for unsigned apps.
+You can safely run it by choosing **"More info" → "Run anyway"**.
+>
 1. **Launch Sound Sanity**
    Run the app Through **Sound Sanity.exe** , the app will run as **Administrator** to enable full access to system audio features.